Overview

 Prototype 1

 Our first, lo-fi prototype was a set of two pieces.
 One was a technical implementation of what the waypoint could look like.
-However, as the UX team lead, I prototyped the user's flow through the city with a paper prototype.
+I created the second piece of the concept, a simulated experience made of paper

-In this first instance, users, depicted as colorful paper balls, would traverse a map.
+In this first instance, testers, depicted as colorful paper balls, would traverse a map.
 Each time they reached a destination, the sign would "light up" in a certain color.

 Prototype 2